carolsauhi/marvel-search/README.md

 # Marvel Characters Search

-Page for search Marvel's characters and show them informations.
+Page for search Marvel's characters and show them information.

 Click [here](https://marvel-search-sauhi.herokuapp.com/) to see the online page.